 |Stick to your research work||Do not give away unnecessary information|

 So how do you plan to present your video abstract?
-Can you think of other creative ways of preparing impressive video abstracts?
-Let us know how these tips have helped you in creating your video abstract in the comments section below!
+Can you think of other creative ways of preparing impressive such abstracts?
+Let us know how these tips have helped you in creating your abstract in the comments section below!